-- Required Essay for International Students Please provide a written statement that describes any - personal experiences or circumstances that have affected your educational performance and/or personal development.
-Choose from the following essay topics: - Write an article about yourself that would appear in your local newspaper.
-Be sure to include a headline. - 2) Briefly, why do you feel Alfred University is a good match for your academic and personal goals? - 3) Build a web-page on the Internet and give us the address.
+- Original or certified copies of all Post-Secondary studies - A certified English translation of those records - Official evaluation of those classes by either the World Evaluation Services organization or Education Evaluation International - Please provide a written statement that describes any personal experiences or circumstances that have affected your educational performance and/or personal development.
+Choose from the following essay topics: - 1.
+Write an article about yourself that would appear in your local newspaper.
+Be sure to include a headline. - 2.
+Briefly, why do you feel Alfred University is a good match for your academic and personal goals? - 3.
+Build a web-page on the Internet and give us the address.
 As part of the review process for your application, the Admissions Committee will explore your web site.
-This essay option must also include a paragraph (submitted with your application for admission) sharing your creative process as you designed the web page. - 4) Media and technology have had a significant impact on today's society.
+This essay option must also include a paragraph (submitted with your application for admission) sharing your creative process as you designed the web page. - 4.
+Media and technology have had a significant impact on today's society.
 How have your ideals, experiences or goals been shaped by these influences?
 Write this in light of your relationships with others such as parents, friends, etc.